powmedia/backbone-forms/README.md

     });

 Once the user is done with the form, call commit() to apply the updated values to the model.
-If there are validation errors they will be returned:
+If there are validation errors they will be returned.
+See [validation](#validation) for more information.

     var errors = form.commit();